Argos, Peloponnese: Hellenistic Argos

 Following the death of Alexander the Great in 323 BC, Argos joined the anti-Macedonian coalition during the Lamian War alongside Athens, Aitolia, Messenia, and others.
 This shift from its previous ambivalence under Philip II reflected the rise of anti-Macedonian sentiment and leadership within the city.
 However, Argos’s commitment was limited; like other Peloponnesian poleis, it showed little resolve in sustained military engagement, and after early enthusiasm, returned to a pattern of defensive caution.

 In 318 BC, when Polyperchon, the regent of Macedon, issued a diagramma ordering the restoration of regimes as they had been under Philip II and Alexander.
 He addressed a specific letter to Argos and the other cities, urging the exile or execution of pro-Antipatrid leaders and the confiscation of their property.
 The fact that Argos was the only polis explicitly named underscores its symbolic significance as the legendary homeland of the Argead dynasty.
 The Argive assembly initially aligned itself with Polyperchon and his son Alexandrer; however, in the summer of 316 BC, Cassander installed Apollonides as the strategos of Argos and garrisoned the city.
 While Apollonides campaigned in Arcadia the following year, the Argives invited Polyperchon’s son Alexander to retake the city.
 Apollonides's campaign was successful (he captured Stymphalus in a night attack), but was cut short.
-Upon hearing of the Argive's treachery, Apollonides returned to Argos enacted a brutal purge: approximately 500 supporters of Polyperchon were burned alive in the prytaneion.
+Upon hearing of the Argives' treachery, Apollonides returned to Argos enacted a brutal purge: approximately 500 supporters of Polyperchon were burned alive in the prytaneion.
 The conspirators not burned alive were either exiled or put to death.
 This event was only the second major purge in Argive history after the infamous Scytalism (Σκυταλισμός, Skytalismós) of 370 BC and may have eliminated as much as 5% of the hoplite citizen class.

 This “decapitation” of the political leadership likely contributed to Argos’s declining engagement in inter-polis affairs and its later detachment from emerging federal formations such as the Achaean League.
 Cassander likely certainly installed a pro-Macedonian oligarchy afterward, which remained in control until 303 BC when Argos joined several northern and central Peloponnesian poleis which defected to Demetrius.
 The liberation of Argos was mythologized by the Argives themselves in inscriptions that attributed the city’s freedom to divine intervention, notably from Apollo, while omitting Demetrius entirely.